-However, I prefer to use a Singularity container and leave the host system unchanged.
-For this, I prepared a Singularity recipe that build a container with the required packages for the development.
-You can find the definition file in singularity/nest-desktop-dev.def for building this Singularity container.
+However, we prefer to use a Singularity container and leave the host system unchanged.
+For this, we prepared a Singularity recipe that build a container with the required packages for the development.
+You can find the definition file in singularity/dev-node-16-alpine.def for building this Singularity container.